tarantool/queue/README.md

 I.e. for normal operation, even errors during normal operation, there should be no exceptions.

+Registering a custom driver

+`register_driver(driver_name, tube_ctr)` - queue method is used to register
+  a custom driver.
+The arguments are:
+  * driver_name: unique driver name.
+Must be different from the core drivers names.
+  * tube_ctr: implementation of tube control methods("create_space" and "new").

 ## Driver API

 Driver class must implement the following API: